-- Students study all compulsory subjects. - Students have a choice and select option subjects that are offered.
-These are chosen during Term Four of the year prior to the student entering Year 9. - During the process of subject selection of options for Year 9, students are encouraged to pursue subjects that they may be interested in studying in Years 11 and 12.
+- Students study all core (compulsory) subjects. - Students have a choice and select option (non-core) subjects that are offered.
+These are chosen during Term Four of the year prior to students entering Year 9. - During the process of subject selection of options for Year 9, students are encouraged to pursue subjects that they may be interested in studying in Years 11 and 12.